SystemSpace/Compendium/compendium.rst

 You said before that shapeshifting requires a fuckton of energy.
 Are you referring to whatever the equivalent of ATP is, or is it some form of Aurora?
   Usually this is expressed in Chj.

+Does Aurora work like a fractal where as it propagates, it basically "zooms in" with increasingly powerful hardware and more rendered objects, etc?
+  Mmm, you are close to describing what we call "Auroraic Rewrites", which is when an Auroraic particle redefines part of itself in higher "detail" so to say, while still claiming the same size.
+In a sense, if you kept forcing a particle to ARW, you could see it as a fractal - although there is a limit on how far it can zoom in before slowing down and requiring a merger with another particle that has less complexity.
+Aurora is thus both multiplying and merging back into itself when needed.
+It's not a true fractal due to not being infinite, but you can "zoom" pretty far.

 TSUKI and its Subsidiaries
 --------------------------

+What are the 3 companies of TSUKI specialized in?
+  RISEN made and administrates Systemspace itself.

+  SYNAPSE does a lot of big data shit and made LFE, LFX, and other very widely-used stuff.

+  eNdymioN owns a fuckton of Systems all around the place and as such is a good strategic partner.

+  KAHGY is really just "true" Ghendyts and me added under a company name.

+  There are more companies but most are not listed because they are not in bridge with Life.

 On what plane do your associates exist?
 What if I want to pass by LFE, and move up to higher realms eventually?
   We are in the RISEN system.
 Feel free to stop by!